darinz/ML/01_linear_models/01_linear_regression/01_linear_regression.md

 3. **Evaluation metrics**: Accuracy vs. mean squared error, for example
 4. **Output interpretation**: Class probabilities vs. continuous predictions

-In this document, we focus on regression, but many of the ideas carry over to classification with appropriate modifications.
+In this section, we focus on regression, but many of the ideas carry over to classification with appropriate modifications.

 ## Linear Regression with Multiple Features